Ian Bowles: Background

 As Secretary, Bowles helped guide the passing of the Green Communities Act and four other major pieces of energy and environmental legislation into law in 2008.
-These bills put Massachusetts at the top of state rankings in American Council for an Energy-Efficient Economy's energy efficiency scorecard in 2011, where it has stayed ever since.
+These bills put Massachusetts at the top of state rankings in the American Council for an Energy-Efficient Economy's energy efficiency scorecard in 2011, where it has stayed ever since.
 Under the Global Warming Solutions Act, Bowles set the most stringent greenhouse gas reduction requirement in the nation at 25 percent below 1990 levels by 2020.
 Bowles also oversaw the first state ocean management plan, as required by the Oceans Act.
 Under the state's Green Jobs Act, Massachusetts established a new quasi-government authority, the Massachusetts Clean Energy Center, to promote renewable energy and clean energy job creation, of which Bowles was its first chairman.

 Bowles was at the center of key regulatory decisions related to Cape Wind, which was the nation's first proposed offshore wind energy development, having approved the project's state environmental review in 2007 and chairing the state energy siting board that gave the project its key permit.
 Bowles stepped down as secretary in 2011.

 In 2011, Bowles co-founded and is a managing director of an investment management company, WindSail Capital Group LLC, which lends funds to clean energy companies.
-He is also a senior director at Albright Stonebridge Group, with former Clinton Administration colleagues Madeleine Albright and Carol Browner.
+He is also a senior director at Albright Stonebridge Group, with former Clinton administration colleagues Madeleine Albright and Carol Browner.
 He is a corporate board member for several public and private clean energy companies.

-In 2008, John Podesta recommended Bowles as a candidate to be Administrator of the U.S. Environmental Protection Agency under President Barack Obama.
+In 2008, John Podesta recommended Bowles as a candidate to be administrator of the U.S. Environmental Protection Agency under President Barack Obama.